schuylerbaer/mpscraper/README.md

 # Mountain Project For Sale Scraper

 New climbing shoes are expensive.
 I buy most of my shoes used on the forum section of Mountain Project, a rock climbing route database.
 Instead of manually checking the forum for the shoes I want, I decided to make this web scraper along with a web app for easy use.
+I am going to add the web scraper soon - right now this is just an interface that will be used to interact with the scraper once it is built.

 ## Getting started